-As of March 31, 2012, we had approximately \$24.6 million in cash, cash equivalents and short-term investments.
+As of September 30, 2012, we had approximately \$22.7 million in cash, cash equivalents and short-term investments and related accrued interest on the short term investments.
 To complete the development and commercialization of our products, we will need to raise substantial amounts of additional capital to fund our operations.
 We do not have any committed sources of financing and cannot assure you that alternate funding will be available in a timely manner, on acceptable terms or at all.
 We may need to pursue dilutive equity financings, such as the issuance of shares of common stock, convertible debt or other convertible or exercisable securities.
 Such dilutive equity financings would dilute the percentage ownership of our current common stockholders and could significantly lower the market value of our common stock.
 In addition, a financing could result in the issuance of new securities that may have rights, preferences or privileges senior to those of our existing stockholders.